Implementing a block widget

 It is time to check if the simple box behaves like you would like it to.
 You can observe the following:

-• You can type text in the title.
-Pressing Enter will not split it and Backspace will not delete it entirely.
-This is because it was marked as an isLimit element in the schema.
+- You can type text in the title.
+Pressing Enter will not split it, and Backspace will not delete it entirely.
+It is because it was marked as an

-• You cannot apply a list in the title and cannot turn it into a heading (other than <h1 class="simple-box-title"> which it is already).
-This is because it allows only the content that is allowed in other block elements (like paragraphs).
-You can, however, apply italic inside the title (because italic is allowed in other blocks).
+<h1 class="simple-box-title">, which it is already).
+It is because it allows only the content that is allowed in other block elements (like paragraphs).
+You can, however, apply italic inside the title (because italic is permitted in different blocks). - The description behaves similarly to the title, but it allows more content inside – lists and other headings.

-• If you try to select the entire simple box instance and press Delete, it will be deleted as a whole.
+- If you try to select the entire simple box instance and press Delete, it will be deleted as a whole.
 The same when you copy and paste it.
-This is because it was marked as an isObject element in the schema.
+It is because it was marked as an

-• You cannot easily select the entire simple box instance by clicking it.
+isObjectelement in the schema. - You cannot easily select the entire simple box instance by clicking it.
 Also, the cursor pointer does not change when you hover it.
-In other words, it seems a bit dead.
-This is because you have not defined the view behavior yet.
+In other words, it seems a bit unresponsive.
+The reason is that you have not yet defined the view behavior.

 Pretty cool so far, right?
-With little code, you were able to define the behavior of your simple box plugin which maintains the integrity of these elements.
+With little code, you were able to define the behavior of your simple box plugin, which maintains the integrity of these elements.
 The engine ensures that the user does not break these instances.

 See what else you can improve.